rafaelducati/Resources/README.md

 # User Experience, Design, Front-end: resources

-A list of useful resources of various disciplines of UX, Design and Front-end.
+A list of useful resources of various disciplines of User Experience, Design and Front-end.

-## UX
+## User Experience

 ### Content Strategy